 The availability of sewer service is critical to supporting higher density residential development, educational and health care facilities, and the location or expansion of business and industry.
-Residential development outside of sewer service areas must rely on septic systems, adding to the initial cost of each residential unit through installation and maintenance costs, as well as larger lot requirements.
+Residential development outside of sewer service areas must rely on septic systems.
 State law requires that a parcel of land proposed for a septic system be capable of supporting proper operation of the individual system.
 Suitability criteria are based on factors including soil type, parcel size, and slope.
 For most businesses and industries, the availability of sewer service is requisite for new facility location.